QuickImageComment/QuickImageComment/README.md

 :--- | :---
-docs | Documenation for programmers exiv2Cdecl | C++ project for library exiv2 (copied from https://github.com/Exiv2/exiv2) with some minor adjustments QuickImageComment | C# project for the program Translation | Base files for translation of GUI and tags UserManual | User manual as Word document and PDF, subfolder with images used
+docs | Documenation for programmers exiv2Cdecl | C++ project for library exiv2 (copied from https://github.com/Exiv2/exiv2) with some minor adjustments LibRaw | C++ project for library LibRaw (copied from https://github.com/LibRaw/LibRaw) LibRawWrapper | C++ project for library LibRawWrapper (copied from https://github.com/hurlbertvisionlab/LibRawWrapper) with updates to use latest version of LibRaw
+QuickImageComment | C# project for the program QuickImageCommentPackage | project to create MSIX package Translation | Base files for translation of GUI and tags UserManual | User manual as Word document and PDF, subfolder with images used

 # Build the program

-The program is built using Visual Studio 2019.
+The program is built using Visual Studio 2022.
 Two build options are available:

 * __.Net 4.6.1 framework__
 This is the preferred option with all functionalities.
 The solution includes a reference to the project MSIXpackage for creating an MSIX package.
 As the project contains confidential information for signing, it is not included.
 * __.Net 4.0 framework__
 This option is based on .Net 4.0 and is intended for systems without .Net 4.6.1, especially older versions of Windows.
 It does not support using AppCenter.ms which allows sending error reports and anonymous usage data.
+It also does not include LibRaw for display of RAW images.

 The AppCenter secure Id is not included in the sources (to keep it secret).
 So when you build the program (and do not get a secure Id on your own), the program runs without AppCenter.ms.